Focus and Scope

 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

-HALAQA is an open access international journal, and we are very pleased to inform you (All Authors) that we are free from any Article Processing Charges or Article Publication Fee.
+HALAQA is an open access international journal, and we are very pleased to inform you (All Authors) we charge rates for APC IDR 450 and 50% cut from the author under the Muhammadiyah association (BSM Account No: 7112963237 An: LP2B Umsida).

 Readers can read and download any full-text articles for free of charge.
 But authors may also pay some fees for the Ordered Original Reprint Articles (not reprint issue) with some eligible rates.
 For details about Original Reprint articles, please contact us.